Summary

 9. Do not apply for several credit cards at one time

-Now that you have credit in your own name, don’t go wild.
+Once you have credit in your own name, don’t go wild.
 If you apply for too much credit in too short a period of time, your credit score will fall.
 If you have built up strong credit over several years, it will hurt you less.

 “But if you have barely established credit and apply for multiple cards, it can lower your credit score significantly,” Sullivan says.